agi-merge/waggle-dance/README.md

 - TBD
 - Converting [x simple library] from [y language] to [z language]
 - From my mom lol: "I asked the question: Using viennapres.org website, create an Android app to function as the website does.
 Got a detailed step by step description of what needed to be done (this definitely eliminates a huge part of business analysts jobs).
 But I can't do most of what needs to be done!"
+- Podcast transcription.
+Give it the name of the podcast and optionally episode and it just... does it.

 ## 📂 Core Files/Folders